-- Many of our women lawyers − including Katherine M. Forster, Tamerlin J. Godley, Miranda Kane, Carolyn Hoecker Luedtke, Kristin Linsley Myles, Rosemarie T. Ring and Mary Ann Todd – have been recognized as top lawyers by various publications.
+- Many of our women lawyers − including Katherine M. Forster, Tamerlin J. Godley, Carolyn Hoecker Luedtke, Kristin Linsley Myles, Rosemarie T. Ring and Mary Ann Todd – have been recognized as top lawyers by various publications.

 - The firm, in conjunction with two business partners, opened the first law-firm sponsored child care center on the West Coast in 2010.
 Subsidized back-up child care is also available to all firm employees.

 - In April 2014, Munger Tolles was named among Yale Law Women’s 2014 Top Ten Family Friendly Firms.